The Ultimate Neolith Countertops

 • Ultra-hygienic and easily disinfected.
 Now made with NeolEAT anti-bacteria technology baked in.

-• Scratch-resistant (except for the “polished” finish).
+• Scratch-resistant (unless it has a highly “polished” finish).

 • Colors and patterns are full thickness (unlike porcelain).